intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Most interoperability problems do not require revision of protocols or protocol specifications.
-For instance, the most effective means of dealing with a defective implementation in a peer could be to email the developer responsible.
+For instance, the most effective means of dealing with a defective implementation in a peer could be to contact the developer responsible.
 It is far more efficient in the long term to fix one isolated bug than it is to deal with the consequences of workarounds.